ottD/easypass/README.md

     gulp web

-After unpacking the package, you can open `index.html` in the browser which will give you a slightly feature-reduced version of PfP.
+After unpacking the package, you can open `index.html` in the browser which will give you a slightly feature-reduced version of AEP.

 How to test
 -----------